AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/controlling-fixtures.md

 ## Selecting Fixtures using a Pattern

-When programming you will often want to select patterns of fixtures.
+When programming you will often want to select patterns of fixtures from within a [Fixture Group](./controlling-fixtures/fixture-groups.md#using-fixture-groups) or a range of manually selected fixtures.
 Rather than having to individually select and deselect fixtures, Titan has an easy way of selecting patterns of fixtures within a range.